 The Money Bill (it also contains the Finance Bill), commonly known as the budget, originates in the Parliament.
 The Provincial Assembly is the custodian of the Provincial Consolidated Fund.
-It is, therefore, binding upon the Provincial Government to lay before the Provincial Assembly the estimated receipts and expenditures for approval.
+It is therefore binding upon the Provincial Government to lay before the Provincial Assembly the estimated receipts and expenditure for approval.

 In Pakistan, the role of the legislator has historically been mostly limited to the second stage of the budget process i.e. authorizing the budget.
-During this stage the budget is tabled before the Provincial Assembly for debate with little time allowed.
+During this stage the budget is tabled before the Provincial Assembly for debate with little time allowed (about two weeks prior to approval).